Angelina is one of the 2023 Rare Disease Day Heroes

 This story has been shared by Angelina’s mum

-Angelina suffers from a rare congenital disorder, Agenesis of the Corpus Callosum (ACC).
-In simple terms, she is missing the middle area of the brain that connects the two cerebral hemispheres and is the control centre for higher neural functions including our motor, sensory and cognitive functions.
-This impacts Angelina’s ability to walk, talk, eat and control her emotional needs.
+Angelina suffers from a rare gene disorder called CASK (calcium/calmodulin-dependent serine protein kinase).
+This gene mutation caused a number of brain abnormalities including agenesis of the corpus callosum (ACC) and microcephaly disproportionate pontine and cerebellar hypoplasia (MICPCH).
+In simple terms, she is missing the middle area of the brain that connects the two cerebral hemispheres and is the control centre for higher neural functions including our motor, sensory and cognitive functions and her head and brain is smaller than the typical range for a child’s age and gender.

 You can follow Angelina’s journey on Facebook.

 If you wish to learn more about RVA Partner, ACNRF, visit their website.

 Please check the Rare Disease page(s) for related Support Organisation(s)

 Calcium/Calmodulin Dependent Serine Protein Kinase (CASK Mutation)Disorder of the Corpus Callosum (DCC)